rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 # Role-Based Access Control

 The Role-Based Access Control component contains a list of all the roles in the room, and the capabilities associated with them.
-It contains a role_index, which is used to refer to the role elsewhere.
+It contains a `role_index`, which is used to refer to the role elsewhere.
+(Note that role indexes might not be contiguous.)
+The `role_index` zero is reserved to refer to a participant that does not (yet) or no longer appears (or will no longer appear) in the participant list.

-It also contains a role_name (a human readable text string name for the role), and a role_description (another string, which can have zero length).
+The component also contains a `role_name` (a human-readable text string name for the role), and a `role_description` (another string, which can have zero length).

 Each Role also can contain constraints on the minimum and maximum number of participants, and the minimum and maximum number of active participants.
 If the minimum number is zero, there is no minimum number of participants for that particular role.
 If there is no maximum number of participants for a particular role, that parameter is absent.

+>If the maximum number of active participants is zero, then no participants are allowed to have clients in the room's MLS group.

-A party with a particular Role which has the `canAddParticipant` capability is authorized to add the new participant with any of the target roles in `add_participant_role_indexes`.
+A party with a particular Role which has the `canAddParticipant` capability is authorized to add another (new) participant with any of the `target_role_indexes` in an `authorized_role_changes` entry where the `authorized_role_changes.from_role_index` equals zero.
+It is also authorized to add any MLS clients matching an authorized added user to the room's MLS group.
+A party with a particular Role which has the `canRemoveParticipant` capability is authorized to remove another participant when the target user's role matching `authorized_role_changes.from_role_index` contains zero in the `target_role_indexes`.
+It MUST also remove any and all clients belonging to a removed user in the same commit.

-A party with a particular Role which has the `canChangeUserRole` capability is authorized to change the role of a participant from a role represented by `authorized_role_changes.from_role_index` to any of the `target_role_indexes` in the same element of `authorized_role_changes`.
+A party with a particular Role which has the `canChangeUserRole` capability is authorized to change the role of another participant (but not itself) from a role represented by `authorized_role_changes.from_role_index` to any of the `target_role_indexes` in the same element of `authorized_role_changes`.

+A party with a particular Role which has the `canChangeOwnRole` can change its own role to the first role matching in the Preauthorized users component (see {{preauthorized-users}}).

 >This design results in each participant only having a single role at a time, with a single list of capabilities and an explicit list of allowed role transitions.
 It makes the authorization process for a verifier consistent regardless of the complexity of the set of authorization rules.